The Interquartile Range is commonly used in statistics as it helps us identify the natural seasonality and monthly trends in a dataset.

 The IQR is important because it gives a sense of how “variable” or spread out a set of data is.

-One use case for knowing the IQR would be if you were trying to detect seasonality in your data.
 You might look at the IQR over different months to see if there was a clear pattern (i.e., whether the data was more spread out in some months than others).
 This could help you identify which months were more important for your

 You can use this measure if you need to overcome sensitivity to outliers in your dataset.

-Below is the formula, that will give us the Interquartile Range:
+Below is the formula that will give us the Interquartile Range:

 =QUARTILE.INC(B2:B21,3)-QUARTILE.INC(B2:B21,1)